Meg Gardiner is a gifted writer, and every page of Phantom Instinct shows it. It’s fast-paced, sharp, and unforgettable.

 Meg’s stand alone novel The Shadow Tracer was named one of Kirkus Reviews’ Best Books of 2013.
 Phantom Instinct was chosen one of “The Best Books of Summer” by O, the Oprah magazine.

 Meg was born in Oklahoma City and raised in Santa Barbara, California.
 She graduated from Stanford University, where she lettered in varsity cross country and earned a B.A. in Economics.
 She went on to graduate from Stanford Law School.

 She practiced law in Los Angeles and taught in the Writing Program at the University of California Santa Barbara.
-Later she moved with her husband and three young children to London.
-There she began writing mysteries set in the California she loves.
+Later she moved with her husband and three young children to London, where she began writing suspense novels.

 She hasn’t stopped.
 Writing thrillers is job she’s immensely lucky to have.

-In addition to her thirteen novels, Meg has published short stories in American and British magazines and the anthology Echoes of Sherlock Holmes.
+In addition to her fourteen novels, Meg has published short stories in American and British magazines and the anthology Echoes of Sherlock Holmes.
 She’s contributed essays to Now, Write!
 Mysteries, The Mystery Writers of America Cookbook, and the Anthony Award winning Books to Die For.